estherh5/api.crystalprism.io/README.md

 ```

 **GET** /api/canvashare/drawing/[artist]/[drawing_file]
 * Retrieve an artist's drawing PNG file by specifying the artist's username and the drawing file name (e.g., *1.png*) in the request URL.
+No bearer token is needed in the request Authorization header.
 * Example response body:<br />
 ![Welcome](canvashare/drawings/UUID/1.png)

-**PUT** /api/canvashare/drawing-info/[artist]/[drawing_id]
+**PATCH** /api/canvashare/drawing-info/[artist]/[drawing_id]
 * Update a drawing's attributes by specifying the artist's username and the drawing file name without the extension (e.g., *1*) in the request URL.
-Send the jsonified attribute request ("like", "unlike", "view") to increase/decrease in the request body.
+Send the jsonified attribute request ("like", "unlike", "view") in the request body.
 Note that there must be a verified bearer token in the request Authorization header.
 * Example response body:
 ```javascript
 {